Mateuzs/weather-app/README.md

 For components styling there has been used a [Sass](https://sass-lang.com/) stylesheet language which is fully compiled to CSS.
 It comes with great features allowing constants definition, common styles inheritance, composition, importing, etc. which reduces copying the same styles between components and application elements.
+To reach responsive web app I used flex styles for dynamically adjust component size and place according to the screen size, and also provided dynamic font calculation.

 Project is using a [Webpack](https://webpack.js.org/) bundler, which is a very popular tool used for building the application and maintain the dependencies.
 It allows to define a development and optimized production build.
 Most important features are: production build